heb12/heb12.github.io/README.md

 - Finish our desktop program (complete for use now)
 - Make a usable online version (progress stalled)
 - Make a backend to our systems that allows synchronization between different devices (developer needed)
-- Make an Android app (almost ready for use)
+- Make an Android app (almost ready for release)
 - Make a Windows Store App (not started)

 Some of those will require a lot of work and perseverance.
 We probably will not be able to finish them all, but we will at least make a desktop program and an online version.
 It would be great if we had a backend, and that will come next.